DoranLyong/oh-my-claude-skill/commands/paper-to-note.md

 **a) Architecture Flow Section** (e.g., "The TTT Block — Putting It All Together")
 - Definition: what the block does, inputs/outputs
-- ASCII architecture diagram showing data flow with branches
+- Architecture diagram (Mermaid `flowchart` preferred; ASCII fallback for dense multi-branch layouts — see §7.3)
 - Properties: shape-preserving, complexity, parallelizability
 - Application: code reference to the full class